chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ### Content:
 This repository contains instructions on how to

-- **reproduce figures based on intermediate results**: based on the available analysis results for all methods ("intermediate results"), the figures from the main manuscript are be reproduced
+- **reproduce figures based on intermediate results**: based on the available analysis results for all methods ("intermediate results"), the figures from the main manuscript are be reproduced.
 - **reproduce figures from scratch**: for the *R*-based methods, the analysis is performed from scratch while for the web-based methods, the intermediate results are used.
 Finally, the figures from the manuscript are reproduced.
-- **reproduce analysis for web-based methods *DAVID*, *GSEA*, *GSEAPreranked***: detailed descriptions on how to reproduce the intermediate results for the three web-based methods.
+- **reproduce analysis for web-based methods *DAVID*, *GSEA*, *GSEAPreranked***: detailed instructions on how to reproduce the intermediate results for the three web-based methods.

 ### Important notes